agneym/react-app/README.md

 ## Quick Overview
 * `git clone --depth 1` this repository to get started.
-* `yarn install` to install needed dependencies.
+* `npm install` to install needed dependencies.
-* `yarn start` to start the application on port 3002
+* `npm start` to start the application on port 3002
-* `yarn build` to build the application.
+* `npm build` to build the application.

-You can replace these with their `npm` counterparts, if you prefer.
+You can replace these with their `yarn` counterparts, if you prefer.

 ## Features
 * ### [POSTCSS Plugins](http://postcss.org/)